cameronterry/dark-matter/readme.txt

 == Upgrade Notice ==

+= 2.1.0 =

+Dark Matter will note that sunrise.php does not match.
+This is due to an updated PHP comment and not a coding change.

 = 2.0.0 =

 There is backward compatibility issues upgrading.
 Please ensure you read the release notes for 2.0.0 before upgrading!